North15/projectOne/README.md

 # Features:
  - Import files into the application for conversion
  - You can save the converted text into a .txt file
+ - You can convert between WhiteSpace and Letters by clicking the convert button

  # Things I am planning on adding:
- - Ability to convert back and forth between the code and letters
+ - Nothing new planned at this time

  # The file system
  The-Program folder has the .exe that you can download.